xp44mm/Notebook/RxInAction/02 Hello Rx.md

 Synchronization is another thing that developers tend to forget, resulting in the same problems that we had: unreliable code due to improperly calculated values, and crashes that might occur when working with non-thread-safe classes.
 Synchronization is all about making sure that if multiple threads reach the same code at the same time (virtually, not necessarily in parallel, because a context switch might be involved), then only one thread will get access.
 Locks are one way to implement synchronization, but other ways exist and do require knowledge and care.

-It’s easy to write code that isn’t thread-safe, but it’s even easier to write code with locks that lead to deadlocks or starvation.
-The main issue with those types of bugs is that they’re hard to find.
+It's easy to write code that isn't thread-safe, but it's even easier to write code with locks that lead to deadlocks or starvation.
+The main issue with those types of bugs is that they're hard to find.
 Your code could run for ages (literally), until you run into a crash or other error.

-With so many points from such a small program, it’s no wonder people say that programming is hard.
-It’s time to see the greatness of Rx and how it makes the issues we’ve discussed easier to overcome.
-Let’s see the Rx way and start adding Rx to your application.
+With so many points from such a small program, it's no wonder people say that programming is hard.
+It's time to see the greatness of Rx and how it makes the issues we've discussed easier to overcome.
+Let's see the Rx way and start adding Rx to your application.

 ## 2.2 Creating your first Rx application

-In this section, the Rx example uses the same StockTicker that you saw in the previous section, but this time you won’t work with the traditional standard .NET event.
-Instead you’ll use `IObservable<T>`, which you’ll create, and then write your event-processing flow around it.
-You’ll go slowly and add layer after layer to the solution until you have a fully running application that’s easier to read and extend.
+In this section, the Rx example uses the same StockTicker that you saw in the previous section, but this time you won't work with the traditional standard .NET event.
+Instead you'll use `IObservable<T>`, which you'll create, and then write your event-processing flow around it.
+You'll go slowly and add layer after layer to the solution until you have a fully running application that's easier to read and extend.

 Every journey starts with the first step.
-You’ll begin this journey by creating a new project (a console application will do) and adding the Rx libraries.
+You'll begin this journey by creating a new project (a console application will do) and adding the Rx libraries.

 ### 2.2.1 Selecting Rx packages

+The `System.Reactive` package 在最新版本(v4.2)整合了本节(2.2.1)所述的所有子名字空间的内容，本节内容已经过时。

 The first step in working with Reactive Extensions is adding the library to your project.
 No matter whether you write a Windows Presentation Foundation (WPF) application, ASP.NET website, Windows Communication Foundation (WCF) service, or a simple console application, Rx can be used inside your code to benefit you.
 But you do need to select the correct libraries to reference from your project.